Southern Italy: Tomato Stewed Green Beans

-This is another multi-use recipe that can be served as side dish, or used as sauce to be enjoyed with pasta, rice or polenta.In umido, literally translated to “wet”, means anything that is cooked in tomatoes or their puree (for example, Calamari in Umido).
+It’s a multi-use recipe that can be served as side dish, or used as sauce to be enjoyed with pasta, rice or polenta.In umido, literally translated to “wet”, means anything that is cooked in tomatoes or their puree (for example, Calamari in Umido).
 This dish is particularly indicative of Southern Italy, and is usually served with a dusting of Cacio Ricotta (a tangy, aged, salted , semi-hard ricotta cheese).

 Usually made in two pans -the tomato sauce in one, while the beans boil in another- you can do both, in one pot and faster, by steaming the green beans with the tomato sauce in your pressure cooker!In the summer, use freshly chopped cherry or regular tomatoes, in the winter canned tomatoes and frozen green beans are perfectly acceptable.

-| Pressure Cooker | Accessories | Pr.
+Pressure Cooker | Accessories | Pr.
 Cook Time | Pr.
 Level | Open |

-| 6 L or larger | steamer basket | 5-7 min. | High(2) | Normal |
+6 L or larger | steamer basket | 5 min. | High(2) | Normal |

-- 2 cups of fresh Tomatoes, chopped OR 14.5 oz (400g) canned (chopped, whole or cherry) Tomatoes
+- 2 cups of fresh Tomatoes, chopped OR 14.5 oz (400g) canned (chopped, whole or cherry) - add ½ extra water if the tomatoes are really dry

-- 1 lb (500g) Green Beans (Fresh or Frozen), ends removed
+- 1 lb (500g) green beans (fresh or frozen), ends removed

 - 2 pinches Salt